 The formal charges were filed on December 13, 2021.
 Respondent filed an answer to the charges on January 4, 2022.
 A scheduling conference was held on February 2, 2022, at which time the parties selected May 11-12; 2022, as hearing dates.
 On April 11, 2022, Respondent filed a motion to continue the hearing, stating that he was still attempting to retain an attorney and that discovery was incomplete.
 The motion was denied by order signed April 18, 2022.
+On April 25, 2022, Respondent filed a motion for summary judgement, which was denied by order signed April 18, 2022.
 On April 25, 2022, Respondent filed a motion for summary judgement, which was denied by order signed April 27, 2022.
-On May 9, 2022, via a filling, attorney Luke Fontana circolled as counsel for Respondent and filed a motion to continue, again stating that discovery was incomplete.
-The motion was denied by order signed the same day.
-On May 11, 2022, another motion to continue was filed by
+On May 9, 2022, via a filing, attorney Luke Fontana enrolled as counsel for Respondent and filed a motion to continue, again stating that discovery was incomplete.
+The motion was denied by order signed the signed the same day.
+On May 11, 2022, another motion to continue was filed by order signed the same day.
+On May 11, 2022, another motion to continue was filed by order signed the same day.